-- Currently a supplier needs a separate BRP and agreement for each Nordic market.
+- Currently a supplier that does not want to be its own BRP needs a separate BRP and agreement for each Nordic market.
 It is possible to obtain a BRP company that has operations in more than one Nordic market, but balancing operations take place separately in each market.
-This is not considered a major issue of concern by new entrant suppliers, but it is an additional complication.
+This is not considered a major issue of concern by new entrant suppliers who are not their own BRP, but it is an additional complication and it can be a significant issue for those suppliers that is its own BRP.
 The differences between the balancing prices is now small between Norway, Sweden and Finland however, due to the new Nordic Balance Settlement system and suppliers generally feel that balancing is the most integrated of the Nordic supply market processes. - There is some concern among some new entrant suppliers that there is insufficient choice and competition in the BRP market.
 Most BRP are owned by incumbent utilities companies and as such are not considered appropriate partners by new entrant suppliers.
 The remaining BRPs are few and while new entrant suppliers are not unhappy with their BRP's some are concerned that increasing concentration in the BRP market could cause them difficulties in the future.
-One new entrant for instance stated that although they are happy with their BRP, they do not know what they would do if their BRP was no longer available to them since they do not feel there are any other suitable BRPs in the market for their specific requirements. - There is some concern that BRPs are, by their nature, opposed to capacity aggregation and ESCO services that impact on their balancing responsibilities.
+One new entrant for instance stated that although they are happy with their BRP, they do not know

+- what they would do if their BRP was no longer available to them since they do not feel there are any other suitable BRPs in the market for their specific requirements. - There is some concern that BRPs are, by their nature, opposed to capacity aggregation and ESCO services that impact on their balancing responsibilities.
 Such services, it has been argued, are against the interests of BRPs, which earn their revenue from balancing services for suppliers that would be both complicated and pre-empted by capacity management services.
 Since aggregators require BRP services to operate, since aggregators typically have insufficient funds to enable them to be their own BRP's, and since incumbent suppliers in the Nordic region typically subcontract out their balancing expertise (and arguably therefore their ability to innovate alternatives to current balancing solutions), this would appear to be a potentially significant hurdle to the development of aggregation and capacity impacting ESCO services in the Nordic market.